 The MINI Countryman Plug-In Hybrid, which we've reviewed separately, combines the 1.5-litre three-cylinder engine with an electric motor, producing a total of 217bhp and is faster than the Cooper S, yet claims official economy of 156.9mpg.
 The best news is that it doesn’t compromise the Countryman’s nimble nature.
 It's also in the lowest Benefit-in-Kind banding so will appeal to company-car users, though it’s expensive to buy.

 So, even if the looks and price don’t appeal to all, there’s little doubt that the engines have what it takes and build quality is excellent too.
 Thanks to its growth spurt, it’s a lot more family-friendly than the previous model and standard equipment has become more generous and more reflective of what buyers need, with features like sat nav now standard across the range.
 As well as the entry-level Classic trim level, there's the racy Sport and luxurious Exclusive to choose from, each of which are available with different engine options.

 New for 2022 is the Untamed special edition.
 Said to be inspired by nature, the MINI Countryman Untamed brings dark green upholstery and exclusive graphics and alloy wheels.

 Every MINI has its following and every Countryman appeals to different tastes.
-The practical entry-level Cooper has the urban school-run covered, the plug-in hybrid will suit motorway-dwelling business drivers and the John Cooper Works delivers strong performance.
+The practical entry-level Cooper has the urban school-run covered, the plug-in hybrid will suit business drivers in particular and the John Cooper Works delivers strong performance.
 It’s not cheap – and prices can rise still further once a few choice options have been ticked – but a five-star Euro NCAP rating shows that MINI hasn’t skimped on safety.
 This makes it a sensible car to buy and a safe one in which to put your family.